QuantEcon/lecture-python.myst/lectures/opt_transport.md

 The minimized cost from the optimal transport plan is given by the $fun$ variable.

+### Using a Just-in-Time Compiler

-We can also solve an optimal transportation problem using a powerful tool from `quantecon`, namely,`quantecon.optimize.linprog_simplex`.
+We can also solve optimal transportation problems using a powerful tool from QuantEcon, namely,`quantecon.optimize.linprog_simplex`.

-It uses the same simplex algorithm as `scipy.optimize.linprog`, but the program is accelerated by using `numba`.
+While this routine uses the same simplex algorithm as `scipy.optimize.linprog`, the code is accelerated by using a just-in-time compiler shipped in the `numba` library.

 As you will see very soon, by using `scipy.optimize.linprog` the time required to solve an optimal transportation problem can be reduced significantly.